 For more information about passenger conduct, check out Valley Metro’s “Respect the Ride” program.

 Valley Metro requires all passengers to pay the appropriate fares as established by the Valley Metro Boards of Directors.
-For more information about Valley Metro fares, visit [link] or call Valley Metro Customer Service at (602) 253-5000 or TTY (602) 251-2039.
+Find more information about Valley Metro fares here or call Valley Metro Customer Service at (602) 253-5000 or TTY (602) 251-2039.
 The following additional fare-related policies and procedures apply to qualified seniors and ADA paratransit eligible people with disabilities.

 Reduced Fares for Seniors and People with Disabilities - In accordance with requirements of the Federal Rehabilitation Act of 1973, Valley Metro offers a 50% fare discount for seniors age 65 and above and for qualified people with disabilities.
-For more information about Valley Metro’s reduced fares, visit [link] or call Valley Metro Customer Service at (602) 253-5000 or TTY at (602) 251-2039.
+Find more information about Valley Metro’s reduced fares here, or call Valley Metro Customer Service at (602) 253-5000 or TTY at (602) 251-2039.

 ADA Platinum Pass Program

 Valley Metro’s ADA Platinum Pass program enables ADA paratransit eligible people with disabilities to ride Valley Metro bus and light rail services at no cost.
 Customers who use an ADA Platinum Pass may travel with a Personal Care Attendant (PCA) at no additional charge as long as their ADA Platinum Pass states “PCA OK”.
-For more information about the ADA Platinum Pass program, visit [link] or contact the Valley Metro Mobility Center at (602) 716-2100 or by TTY at (602) 251-2039.
+Find more information about the ADA Platinum Pass program here, or contact the Valley Metro Mobility Center at (602) 716-2100 or by TTY at (602) 251-2039.

 Forward vs. Backward Wheelchair Loading